 The Nutrition Facts label appears to have two typos -for sodium and sugar.

-1. The 10 mg of sodium in the gummies does not represent zero percent of the daily value.
+1. The 10 mg of sodium in the gummies does not technically represent zero percent of the daily value.
 The daily value (DV) for sodium is 2300 mg per day (1500 mg if you have health problems).
-The only way for the gummies to have zero percent DV is to contain zero sodium.
-The label tells us this isn't the case.
+The amount of sodium is very low but for those who are sodium conscious, remember the only way for the gummies to have zero percent DV is to contain zero sodium.

 2. The double ** next to sugar indicates there is no daily value for sugar.
 But, there IS a Daily Value for added sugars.
 It's 50 grams per day.
 We are advised to not consume more than 50 grams of added sugars per day.
 Either way, it's only 3 grams of sugar so it's not much.